nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Use case ends.

 **Extensions**
+* 2a.
+System realises that user does not input any number of rooms.
+   * 2a1.
+System displays an error message.
 * 3a.
 System realises that user inputs values other than integer.
    * 3a1.
 System displays an error message.
 * 3b.
 System realises that the integer input is zero.